torbendury/zero-bounce/README.md

 ### Contributions

 Contributions are **always** welcome!
-Just hit up on one of the [authors](#authors--contributors) or open a GitHub issue if you would like to get in touch.
+Hit up on one of the [authors](#authors--contributors) or open a GitHub issue if you would like to get in touch.

 You might also consider reading the [contribution guidelines](CONTRIBUTING.md) that also include a COC.